imagekitio/docs-keep-a-changelog/features/video-optimization/automatic-video-format-conversion.md

 ### How to enable or disable automatic format conversion for my account?

-Automatic video format selection and AV1 video codec output are enabled by default.
+Automatic video format selection and AV1 video codec output are enabled by default for new signups as of October 17, 2023.
 You can enable or disable automatic format conversion and select allowed output video codecs for your account under [video settings](https://imagekit.io/dashboard/settings/videos) in your dashboard.

 Select settings from the left main menu.
 Inside Videos, under optimization, toggle "Use best format for video delivery" option to enable or disable this feature.